Ceschom10/empleadosFocus/README.md

 The project's link is: [Project's Main Link](https://empleados-focus-react-app.netlify.app/#/)

-User's credentials: ejemplo@ejemplo.com and the password is Contrasenia1
+User's credentials: ejemplo10ejemplo@hotmail.com and the password is 1234asdfA@, you can still log in with any existing email of yours if you wish.

 ### 2. Dependencies and Technical Details
 1. English version of the System: